 Only 4.7% of Americans consume adequate potassium, University of Illinois researchers found.
 You best get to it as the mineral is crucial in maintaining healthy heart and kidney function.
 The nutrient also helps flatten your belly in two ways: you recover after a workout, and it helps the body flush out water and sodium, reducing belly bloat.

 How to get it: Add bananas, avocados, nuts and leafy green vegetables to your grocery list.
 According to the USDA, the food highest in potassium is molasses, if that's your jam.
-And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.